 - STEP 5: Your request will either be approved or rejected:

 - Approved: If approved, Twilio will send you an email of your porting date for when your number will be transfer to Twilio.
-Once your date has passed and you’ve verified the number has transferred to your Twilio account, you can begin using your number.
+Once your date has passed and you’ve verified the number has transferred to your Twilio project, you can begin using your number.
 Please configure your voice and SMS URLs in advance of the port date to ensure there is no disruption in the traffic that flows through your number(s) when your number(s) are transferred.

 - Rejected: If rejected, Twilio will send you an e-mail informing you that your porting request was unsuccessful.
 A rejection can occur due to a variety of reasons, such as an incorrect PIN for an account, an address or zip code that doesn’t match the current carrier’s record, or a port request made by an unauthorized user on the account.
 Read more about common reasons for port request rejections here.
 Additionally, you may need to contact your current carrier to resolve the issue that caused your porting request to be rejected.
 Depending on your carrier’s porting requirements, this may add an undetermined amount of time to your porting request.